Mark 24 mine: Development

 USN studies for Fido began in late-1941.
-Requirements were issued to Bell Telephone Labs and Harvard Underwater Sound Lab (HUSL), with development beginning in December.
+Requirements for program NO-94, changed to Project 61 were issued to Bell Telephone Labs (BTL) and Harvard Underwater Sound Lab (HUSL), General Electric Company (GE), and the Columbia University Special Studies Group (CUSSG) with development beginning in December by four teams.
 The project became the Office of Scientific Research and Development's Project 61, codenamed "FIDO".

 Bell and HUSL worked in parallel with complete information sharing.
 Western Electric was to develop a lightweight, shock resistant, 48 volt lead-acid battery capable of providing 110 amps for 15 minutes.
 General Electric was to design and fabricate propulsion and steering motors and to investigate an active acoustic homing system.
 David Taylor Model Basin was to assist with hydrodynamics and propulsion.

 The guidance system used four hydrophones on the torpedo's midsection, connected to a vacuum tube-based sound processing array.
 A Bell proportional navigation and HUSL non-proportional steering system were demonstrated by July 1942.

 The body was a modification of the Mark 13 torpedo.
 Length, diameter, and weight were reduced.
 The nose section was hemispherical for the explosive charge.
 The conical tail section had four stabilizing fins, and rudders and a single propeller.
 Fido was relatively short and "fat".

 In June 1942, the USN decided to start production even though major testing remained to be done, including air-drop testing.
 Bell's proportional homing guidance system was selected.
 Testing of the pre-production prototypes continued into December 1942, and the USN received the first production models in March 1943.

 The initial order of 10,000 FIDOs was later reduced to 4,000 due to the torpedo's excellent performance.
 Each cost $1,800.